mattstabeler/drone-rules/README.md

-# Drone Rules UK
+# What can I do with my drone?
 A short form handy reference for what you can do with your drone in the UK.

-# What can I do with my drone?

 ## Under 250g